stardothosting/shift8-cdn/README.md

 Send us an email to cdnhelp@shift8web.com or post in the support forums here and we will help.
 We are constnatly improving and updating the plugin also!

+### I noticed on lazy load images, the CDN isnt being used

+This is a known issue with how lazy loading is implemented in some scenarios.
+Currently if you want the CDN to be used for lazy load images, you have to turn lazy load off.

 ## Screenshots

 1. Geographic Endpoints for Content Delivery Network